Guide To Visiting Lake Bled Slovenia: Cliffhangers and Cream Cake

 Lake Bled sits placidly in the shadow of the Julian Alps in Slovenia, thronged by forests and mountains.
 It's a frankly outrageous combination of blue and green.
 Lake Bled boasts a cliffhanging medieval castle carved into a mountain.
 Bloggers and travel writers routinely use the (now hackneyed) term "fairytale" to describe the #1 tourist attraction in Slovenia.

 I wanted to go.
 Just not with a horde of tourists interfering with my geographical cure.
 Did that many people know about Lake Bled, I wondered?
 In the end, it didn't matter.
 There it was, adorned with history and traveler hype, and there I was in Slovenia.

-Day Trip From Ljubljana
+Lake Bled as a Day Trip From Ljubljana

 I had enjoyed a few leisurely days in nearby Ljubljana, a lovely small capital city filled with bridges, Jože Plečnik architecture, and a cafe-lined emerald green river.
 Having sampled its subtle and hedonistic pleasures, my travel partner and daughter announced it was time for "some nature."
 I didn't need too much convincing.

 And so we set off in our rental car for Lake Bled.
 45 minutes later, we parked behind the Hotel Krim in Bled and paid for parking by SMS.
 We didn't bother with the town.
 We headed straight for the iconic lake.